First baby foods

 - Bite size pieces of poultry and meat

 The quantity of food can be increased from ¾ – 1 cup.
-There should be at least 3-4 days gap between introducing new food items.
+At this stage it is still a good idea to introduce only one new food at a time 3-4 days apart.

 12 months +

 Once the baby is 12 months plus, you should feed him/her all food items you usually consume as a family.
 Food items that cause allergy like egg and cow’s milk can be slowly introduced at this stage.
 Also remember that choking is a risk so avoid giving a child under 3 hard foods such as whole nuts or raw carrot.